 There are a multitude of such things in London, little pieces of street furniture that hide in plain view, remnants of the past that people pass on a daily basis and don't notice them as they hurry by.

-The Secret Westminster Walk is a case in point when it comes to these artifacts from history, and your guide will ensure that not one stone is left unturned and not one curiosity is left uncovered.
+The Secret Westminster Walk is a case in point when it comes to these artifacts from antiquity, and your guide will ensure that not one stone is left unturned and not one curiosity is left uncovered.

 You'll get to see them all.
 From faded, long ago street names that merge into the background of the walls they adorn, to ancient link extinguishers that transport us back to the days before lighting lit the streets of London by night, to the ghostly images of signs that point the way to long forgotten World War Two air raid shelters.
 They're all out there just waiting for you to discover them.